Abhishek-kanaujia/DATA-ANALYST-PORTFOLIO/Customer Churn Analysis & Prediction/README.md

 #### Model Evaluation:
 The model is evaluated using common metrics such as accuracy, precision, recall, f1 score and support to ensure the effectiveness of the churn prediction model.

-## Files & Folders

-- **SQL_Scripts:**
-  All SQL scripts for data preparation, cleaning, exploration, and creating views are in this folder.

-- **PowerBI:**
-  Power BI file(s) that include the transformations, measures, and dashboards for the churn analysis and prediction.

-- **Machine_Learning:**
-  Python scripts or Jupyter notebooks (if applicable) for training the churn prediction model.

 ## Requirements

 ### SQL Setup